Updated to: 28 August 2019Download as PDF

 Access to information

 The environmental regulation for the industrial manufacturing sector establishes that the proponent must inform through the media that the draft EIA and management plan are available for public consultation.
-In addition, a letter must be sent the OTBs in the area of influence.
+In addition, a letter must be sent to the stakeholders in the area of influence.

 The environmental and project information sheets, EIA-reports and environmental licenses have to be publicly available at the environmental units of the Local Government or the environmental unit of the National General Environmental Directorate (Viceministry of Environment, Biodiversity, Climate Change and Forest Development and Management).